 - Portal eGuide

 The “OpenMyFloridaBusiness Guide to Starting a Business in Florida” provides basic business start-up information and supplementary resources to the portal’s business-specific checklists.
-Available in English and Spanish.
+Available in English, Spanish and Haitian Creole.

 - Video Tutorial

 Take a video (.mp4) tour of the Florida Business Information Portal for tips on available features and navigation.